risc0/risc0-ethereum/contracts/script/README.md

     This will result in two transactions sent from the deployer address.

-3. Verify the contracts on Etherscan (equivelent or its equivelent) by running the command again without `--broadcast` and add `--verify`.
+3. Verify the contracts on Etherscan (or its equivalent) by running the command again without `--broadcast` and add `--verify`.

 4. Save the contract addresses to `deployment.toml`.